 You will be able to be with your child as soon as he/she is awake and medically safe for transfer after recovery.

 We understand that loved ones who depend upon others for daily living require special attention.
-Besides the guidelines in the Before My Surgery and Day of Surgery, the following tips, will help make care for these adults easier:
+Besides the guidelines outlined in the Before Surgery Guide and Day of Surgery Guide, the following tips, will help make care for these adults easier:

 The legal guardian/power of attorney needs to sign the consent for surgery and anesthesia on or before the day of surgery.

 Please bring the patient’s recent health history and medication information.
-Be certain to follow the food and drink rules in the Before My Surgery section.
+Be certain to follow the food and drink rules in the Before Surgery Guide.

 As with other patients, special needs patients require a parent, legal guardian or other responsible adult to remain at the center from admission through recovery.
 A personal attendant will be required to stay with the patient for 24 hours after discharge.